-Good morning everyone, and welcome to Sparkle School, where the invitation to each of us, is always to access our innate wisdom as a unique and self-valuing woman, and to share our emerging self-awareness in a safe, informed, sensitive community.
+Good morning everyone, and welcome to NF Learning Lab, where the invitation to each of us, is always to access our innate wisdom as a unique and self-valuing woman, and to share our emerging self-awareness in a safe, informed, sensitive community.

 Last week, we explored Perfect Practice, using the second letter in our personality code, which for us iNtuitive women, is an N. And, just so we remember, the reason we use N instead of I is because in the code, the I is already taken from Introversion.
 Taking a look here, helps us understand, better and better, what it really means to be rare, and unique personalities who prefer to take in information using our sixth sense of internal guidance, or iNtuition.
 We focus on bits of information from many different large systems, complex theories, and abstract ideas, and choose the data points that have special meaning to us, as highly unique individuals.